 Visually, the Equinox bears a strong resemblance to both the Malibu sedan and the larger Traverse crossover.
 Underneath the sheetmetal, the Equinox shares a platform and many other major mechanical components with the GMC Terrain.

 Reflecting GM's commitment to improving interior refinement after years of being trampled by its Asian competitors in material quality and fit finish, the Equinox's five-passenger cabin is a well-designed space with a simple yet attractive dashboard and an easily navigable center stack.
-Cargo space behind the rear seats is a useful 31.4 cubic feet, with 63.7 cubic feet available with the rear seats folds.
+Cargo space behind the rear seats is a useful 31.4 cubic feet, with 63.7 cubic feet available with the rear seats folded out of the way.

 The base engine for the Equinox is a 2.4-liter direct-injection four-cylinder "Ecotec" unit that delivers 182 horsepower at 6,700 rpm and 172 pound-feet of torque at 4,900 rpm.
 Mated to a standard six-speed automatic, this thrifty motor returns an estimated 22 mpg in the city and 32 mpg on the highway in the vehicle's standard front-wheel-drive configuration.
 An optional all-wheel-drive system enhances traction in inclement weather but lowers mileage to 20/29 mpg.